Tungnghuu/minesweeper/README.md

 # MineSweeper
-My take on Minesweeper
+This is my take on MineSweeper and also my first game project.

-This is my first game project using Raylib.
+I used Raylib to run the game.

 Make sure to download "Raylib" from https://www.raylib.com to run it.

-I am using starter template from https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE .
+I am using Raylib starter template from https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE .